andrastantos/brew/docs/anachronistic-computer/system.rst

     BD0..BD7  <<=>> A0..A7

 .. note::
     The DMA controller generates addresses directly on the DRAM bus, but the data transfer is happening though these buffers and the requestor.
-Thus, during DMA operations, the buffers operate in the reverse direction compared to CPU cycles.
+Thus, during DMA operations, the buffers operate in the reverse directio_silicon_techn compared to CPU cycles.
 Another consequence of this setup is that DMA can only happen to/from DRAM.

 Address decode and address latching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~